-- 1. The student should obtain a Secondary School Certificate or its equivalent certified by the Ministry of Education in the Kingdom of Bahrain with an average of no less than 60% or equivalent (Except for the Bachelor of Law Programme where the minimum high school average required is 70%). - 2.
-Students with averages below 60% may be admitted in the University, provided that they meet one of the following criteria: - a.
-They are athletes and artists who represent the Kingdom of Bahrain internationally - b.
-Those with at least one year of practical experience following their secondary school certificate. - c.
-In addition to that, the University Council has the right to decide on applicants with averages below 60%. - d.
-The number of students admitted according to this point no. (2) can be no more than 5% of the admitted students. - 3.
+- The student should obtain a Secondary School Certificate or its equivalent certified by the Ministry of Education in the Kingdom of Bahrain with an average of no less than 60% or equivalent. - 2.
+Students with averages below 60% may be admitted in the University, provided that they meet one of the following criteria: - They are athletes and artists who represent the Kingdom of Bahrain internationally - Those with at least one year of practical experience following their secondary school certificate. - In addition to that, the University Council has the right to decide on applicants with averages below 60%. - The number of students admitted according to this point no. (2) can be no more than 5% of the admitted students. - 3.
 In some Programmes, the students admitted from non-scientific secondary school fields should pass remedial courses.